-Larry Simon takes his inspiration from seemingly everyday objects, surfaces and scenes that are transformed into painterly short stories when given the chance.
-He often works with a blend of soft and sharp focus to create a composed narrative shrouded in a sense of the unknown: the Inner World that resides in our subconscious, a place where we cannot fill in all the blanks.
+Larry Simon takes his inspiration from seemingly everyday objects, surfaces and scenes to create composed narratives shrouded in a sense of the unknown: the Inner World residing in our subconscious—a place where we cannot fill in all the blanks.

 Influences: Gerhard Richter, Saul Leiter, Haruki Murakami, Alfred Brendel

 ‘The Illusion of Order’ Group Show | Franco-Moragrega Contemporary Art, San Diego, July–Sept 2017

 ‘Portraits of People I Will Never Know’ Solo Show | Glenview IL Public Library, March–May 2017

 ‘Good Bokeh’ International Photography Juried Exhibition | Ventura CA, Feb–April 2017